CostasAK/eusipco2024/README.md

 Code accompanying our submission to the 32nd European Signal Processing Conference (EUSIPCO 2024).

+## Abstract

+> The main focus of this paper is an active sensing application that involves selecting transmit and receive sensors to optimize the Cramér-Rao bound (CRB) on target parameters.
+Although the CRB is non-convex in the transmit and receive selection, we demonstrate that it is convex in the virtual array weight vector, which describes the multiplicity of the virtual array elements.
+Based on this finding, we propose a novel algorithm that optimizes the virtual array weight vector first and then finds a matching transceiver array.
+This greatly enhances the efficiency of the transmit and receive sensor selection problem.

 ## Viewing

 The notebook can be viewed online by opening it in nbviewer or Google Colab.